bob-dinger/Texas_Indicators/natural resources/Percent of total land acreage in Texas with approved Wildlife Management Plans with private landowners/report.md

-# Wildlife Management Plans with private landowners
+# Wildlife Plans with private landowners

 Percent of total land acreage in Texas with approved Wildlife Management Plans with private landowners